colhom/coreos-kubernetes/multi-node/aws/README.md

 ```sh
 $ kube-aws render
 ```
 You now have a default-configured cluster that is ready to launch.
+You do not need to re-render as asset files are changed.

 You can now customize your cluster by editing files:
 * ./cluster.yaml (common case)